d9pouces/django-floor/doc/source/authentication.rst

 OAuth2 authentication
 ---------------------

 The package `django-allauth <http://django-allauth.readthedocs.io/en/latest/>`_ perfectly handles OAuth2 authentication from many providers.
 Please check its own documentation.
-Of course, it must be installed separately (it is not a dependency of Djangofloor).
+Of course, it must be installed separately (it is not a dependency of Djangofloor) and `USE_ALL_AUTH` must be set to `True` (it should be valid since DjangoFloor autodetects the installed packages).
 However, Djangofloor can help you.
 If `ALLAUTH_PROVIDERS` is defined (in your project defaults or in the deployment settings), then the following things are transparently done:

   * `ALLAUTH_INSTALLED_APPS` contains the list of all corresponding Django apps (this list will be inserted `INSTALLED_APPS`),